-As stated in the previous section, St Kieran's school supports the BCEO goal of Delivering Excellence in Teaching and Learning (DELT).
-In 2015 St Kieran's was a 'Teach School' and we have embedded some of the practices and high yield strategies including Review and Response, data walls and learning walk and talks into our daily practice.
+As stated in the previous section, St Kieran's school supports the BCEO goal of Excellence in Teaching and Learning We have began to embed some of the practices and high yield strategies including Review and Response, data walls and learning walk and talks into our daily practice.
 We also adhere to the BCE Model of Pedagogy that ensures continuity of learning for all students within and beyond the religion Curriculum classroom.